SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch6.md

     // becomes a dangling pointer
     ```

     What `putenv(char *str)` actually does is to add str(the address) to `environ`
     instead of storing the contents of this key-value pair to that space.
 So the
-   subsequent modification to `str` will effect the envionment variables.
+    subsequent modification to `str` will affect the envionment variables.
 And
     `str` has to be static cause `environ` will have dangling pointer if `str` is
-   auto
+    a auto variable(deallocation)

     IF YOU WANNA MODIFY ENVIRONMENT VARIABLES, USE `setenv(char *name, char *value,
     int overwrite)` INSTEAD

+11. `setenv(const char *name, const char *value, int overwrite)`

+    `setenv` is safe cause it will allocate a memory and copy its arguments to
+    that memory.

+12. `unset(const char *name)` to unset the environment variable

+13. The tools you should use when interacting with environment variables

+    ```c
+    // In C

+    getenv // read
+    setenv // write
+    unsetenv // delete
+    ```

+    ```rust
+    // In Rust

+    std::env::var // read
+    std::env::set_var // write
+    std::env::remove_var // delete
+    ```

+14. clear all the env variables

+    ```c
+    int clearenv(const char *name);
+    ```

+    What `clearenv` does is simply set `environ` to NULL.
+This may elicit memory
+    leak if you use `setenv` to allocate some memory and use `clearenv` to clear
+    them all.

+    > But I tested it with `valgrind` and did not find memory leak

+15. non-local goto

+    ```c
+    #include <setjmp.h>
+    int setjmp(jmp_buf env); // return 0 on initial call, `val` on second faked return

+    void longjmp(jmp_buf env, int val);
+    ```

+    The above syscalls allow us to `goto` to another function.
+We use `setjmp`
+    to set the destination, and use `longjmp` to perform the jump.

+    From a program's view, the call of `longjmp` is actually the call of `setjmp`,
+    and we use the return value of `setjmp` to distinguish these two function calls.
+    `setjmp` return 0 on the first call(set target), and return `val` speicified in
+    the second argument of `longjmp`.

+    Think about it in the perspective of a computer, if function `A` wanna go to
+    function `B`, then the stack frame of `B` must exist when jump is performing.
+    So this can only be used in the circumstance where `B` is older than `A`.
+And
+    to execute the subsequent instruments of `B`, we must reset the PC pointer to
+    the location of the initial address in `B`.
+And the this procedure is performed
+    by the argument `env`